SANDAG recently acquired nearly 112 acres of native habitat and old agricultural lands in Carmel Valley, according to a news release.

 The old agricultural lands will be restored to wetland habitat and the remaining land will be preserved as open space.
 The land, referred to as Deer Canyon East, is immediately adjacent to and upstream of the 31-acre Deer Canyon West wetland mitigation site.
 The acquisition was finalized this June shortly after the West property was deemed successfully restored by federal and state agencies.

-The acquisition of Deer Canyon East is part of the SANDAG TransNet Environmental Mitigation Program (EMP) and represents the last inholding needed to complete the City of San Diego’s Del Mar Mesa Preserve.
-Restoration of the wetland habitat is anticipated to begin in September.
+The acquisition of Deer Canyon East is part of the SANDAG TransNet Environmental Mitigation Program (EMP) and represents the last inholding needed to complete the

 The award-winning, $850 million EMP program is dedicated to the protection and preservation of native San Diego habitats while transportation agencies work to improve transportation and infrastructure in the region, the news release stated.